VeraHuangx/Vex-IQ-Abaddon-Pg/index.md

 **Erika** is one of the programmers.
 She likes dancing and singing and has a travel blog of YouTube.
 She listens to music 24/7.

 **Isabel** is the designer.
 She loves to play the piano.
-She is obsessed with car and loves anything to do with mechanics.
+She is obsessed with cars and loves anything to do with mechanics.